MrStahlfelge/gdx-gameanalytics/README.md

 ## Installation

-This project is NOT YET published to the Sonatype Maven repository.
+This project is published to the Sonatype Maven repository.
 You can integrate the lib into your project by just adding the dependencies to your `build.gradle` file.

 Define the version of this API right after the gdxVersion: